hananinas/chitty-chat/README.md

 You can run the project using the release for your systems platform.

+#### Go Installation

+1. Download the Go installation package from the official website.
+2. Follow the installation instructions for your operating system.

+#### Project Setup

+1. Clone the repository.
+2. Run `go mod download` to download the project dependencies.
+3. Run `go build` to build the project.

 ### Prerequisites

 You need to have go installed on your computer to run this project